Creating Healthy Smiles

 Smile Time Difference!

-Fairfield Scaling And Root Planing
+Scaling And Root Planing In Fairfield, CA

 When you visit a dentist for a teeth cleaning, you have experienced scaling of the gumline and teeth to remove plaque, tartar, and stains.
 This procedure is done to ensure proper oral health of the gums and teeth.
-If you have symptoms of periodontal disease also known as gum disease, the periodontist may suggest a more indepth cleaning called scaling and root planing.
+If you have symptoms of periodontal disease, also known as gum disease, the periodontist may suggest a more in-depth cleaning called scaling and root planing.

 When Should I Get Scaling and Root Planing?

 Scaling and root planing is recommended as a non-surgical procedure to prevent periodontal disease.
-This treatment is known as a deep cleaning and is this procedure is used to treat chronic periodontitis.
+This treatment is known as a deep cleaning and this procedure is used to treat chronic periodontitis.

 Healthy gum tissue should be tightly fitted around each tooth, the measurement from the top of the gumline to where the tooth attaches should be 1mm-3mm in depth.
 When tartar and bacterial plaque accumulate under the gum tissues, periodontal disease can form and cause deeper pockets to form.